snow259/Track-Script/README.md

 # Track-Script

-I wrote this script to keep track of how what games are played and for how long.
+I wrote this script to keep track of what games are played and for how long.
 All data is stored in SQLite3 databases.

 Core Functionality
 ==================